syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Number-Formatting.md

 ### Display Number Notation

-`n` – Displays the value in number format.
+Use `n` to display the value in standard number format with appropriate decimal and group separators.
 {% tabs %}

 {% highlight C# %}